nodejs/node/COLLABORATOR_GUIDE.md

 ### Breaking Changes

-Backwards-incompatible changes may land on the master branch at any time after sufficient review by Collaborators and approval of at least two TSC members.
+At least two TSC members must approve backward-incompatible changes to the master branch.

 Examples of breaking changes include: